What is Asthmatic Bronchitis

 That means that the bronchial tubes fill up with mucus, and then harden.

-severe respiratory problems when you were young, then it's far more possible that you'd experience asthmatic
+If you had severe respiratory problems when you were young, then it's far more possible that you'd experience

 It can lead to really severe complications if it's not handled properly.
 The mucus must be broken up and